Click the video to access our YouTube Playlist and hear what our students think about being in the Honors Program!

 Are you an Honors student interested in one of the special cohorts and interested in honing your leadership knowledge and ability?
 Are you interested in building a strong community in your residence hall through interacting with peers in and out of the traditional classroom?
 The Leadership workshop one-credit class is the answer as it provides students with the opportunity to gain a deeper understanding of themselves, others, and what it means to be a leader in any setting.
 The class is designed to build skills and to build a culture of solidarity and community in Caughlin Hall as you live and learn with your hall mates.

-This course, customized for participants in the Honors Global Fellows Program, is intended to prepare students to living and studying in the UK.
+This course, customized for participants in the Honors Global Scholars Program, is intended to prepare students to living and studying in the UK.
 A variety of issues will be covered, ranging from history, politics, and religion to sport, media, and travel.
 In addition, a variety of tools will be examined that will help students better immerse themselves into their host culture.
 The point is not to ameliorate the effects of culture shock, but to work through it in order to learn as much from this experience as possible.